Conservative Middle East Council: Establishment of CMEC

-In 1980, Sir Dennis Walters MBE, the Conservative MP for Westbury, established the Conservative Middle East Council, primarily to help give a voice to Conservatives who supported the Palestinians in their demands for self-determination.
+In 1980, Sir Dennis Walters MBE, the Conservative MP for Westbury, established the Conservative Middle East Council, primarily to help give a voice to Conservatives who supported Palestinian self-determination.
 In 1967, following the Six Day War, Sir Dennis had visited the region with his Conservative colleague and close political ally, Ian Gilmour, to argue for the return of Palestinian refugees.

 The establishment of CMEC by Sir Dennis followed the Venice Declaration of June 1980, when the then nine members of the European Economic Community registered their concern over the continued building of settlements in the Occupied Palestinian Territories.

 Sir Dennis and other Conservatives also viewed continued settlement building in the Occupied Territories as an obstacle to peace and resolved that the traditional ties and common interests which link Europe to the Middle East obliged them to play a special role in working towards a lasting peace.

 Sir Dennis was CMEC's first chairman and a decade later became its president.
 Knighted in 1988, Sir Dennis was an outspoken critic of certain aspects of the government's foreign policy in the Middle East, not least its decision to lend its support the US bombing of Libya, which was carried out in April 1986 in retaliation for Tripoli-sponsored acts of terrorism.